 It’s up to you to find creative ways to use the remaining hours in your day in the best possible way.

 Consulting would be so much easier if everything we did was over the web.
 But in reality, you can’t manage a client relationship through email exclusively.
-At some point, you have to pick up the phone and talk to them or meet with them face-to-face.
-Finding time to this during normal business hours is a struggle we all face.
+Sure, you can find prospective businesses and clients online, get the email list of their CEOs, contact them and exchange a few emails… but at some point, you will have to pick up the phone and talk to them or meet with them face-to-face.
+Finding time to do this during normal business hours is a struggle we all face.